WJP-DAU/eu-thematic-reports/html/R1/text/methodology.md

 #### Comparisons with the *WJP Rule of Law Index*

-The results of *World Justice Project EUROVOICES* cannot be directly compared to the *WJP Rule of Law Index®* for several reasons.
+The results of *World Justice Project EUROVOICES* cannot be directly compared to the *WJP Rule of Law Index<sup>®</sup>* for several reasons.
 First, the Index scores are calculated by aggregating three sources of information: expert surveys, household surveys, and third-party data.
 In contrast, *WJP EUROVOICES* presents findings in two separate categories: the Expert Scorecards, comprised of aggregated expert data, and People’s Voices, which displays question-level data from the household surveys.

 Second, although the *WJP Rule of Law Index* and *WJP EUROVOICES* both use the Min-Max method to normalize expert data (so that all values are presented on a scale of 0 to 1), the Index’s longitudinal analysis requires an extra normalization (with a base year of 2015) to ensure scores are comparable across previous editions of the report.